ICodeGorilla/SharedLibrary/README.md

 # SharedLibrary
-.Net 4.6.1 share library that I use in almost every project.
+.Net 4.6.1 shared library that I use in almost every project.
 <strong>Some code could be found in other projects, taken from everywhere, modified or written myself.  </strong>

 It is fully tested and helps me get up and running quickly.
 I have moved it recently from bitbucket to Git.
 I try to update it